gotspam/f5-architectures-with-ansible/docs/class1/module2/lab2.rst

    - Type ``ansible-vault create creds.yaml``

    Use ``create`` to create the initial files that will be vault encrypted.
    Vault will prompt you for a password.
-It will then open up a text editor for you to write data to it.
+For the purposes of this lab enter ``password`` .
+It will then open up a text editor (vi) for you to write data to it.
 Data of any form can be written, but text is usually the format that is used.

-   - Enter the folloiwng in the editor and save.
+   - Type ``i`` then enter the following in the editor.

    .. code::